mixpanel/mixpanel-iphone/README.md

 ### Installation Option 3: Swift Package Manager
 1. In Xcode, select File > Add Packages...
-2. Enter the package URL for this [repository](https://github.com/mixpanel/mixpanel-iphone) and must select a version greater or equal than v4.0.0
+2. Enter the package URL for this [repository](https://github.com/mixpanel/mixpanel-iphone) and must select a version greater than or equal to v4.0.0

 ## 2. Initialize Mixpanel
 To initialize the library, add `#Import "Mixpanel/Mixpanel.h" into "AppDelegate.m" and call [sharedInstanceWithToken:](https://mixpanel.github.io/mixpanel-iphone/Classes/Mixpanel.html#//api/name/sharedInstanceWithToken:) with your project token as its argument in [application:didFinishLaunchingWithOptions:](https://developer.apple.com/documentation/uikit/uiapplicationdelegate#//apple_ref/occ/intfm/UIApplicationDelegate/application:willFinishLaunchingWithOptions:).